Girvan Yuddha Bikram Shah: Anglo-Nepalese War

 The Gorkha War (1814–1816), or the Anglo–Nepalese War, was fought between the Kingdom of Nepal and the British East India Company as a result of border disputes and ambitious expansionism of both the belligerent parties.
 The war ended with the signing of the Treaty of Sugauli in 1816, which ceded around a third of Nepal's territory to the British.
-Most of the ceded territories had been acquired by Nepal by war only in the last 10 to 20 years from other kingdoms that had never been a part of Nepal.

 The British were the invading forces, while the Nepalese maintained a defensive position.
 The British attacked in two successive waves of invasion.
 It was the most expensive war waged during the governorship of Lord Moira.

 Battle of Makwanpur Gadhi

 Colonel Ranabir Singh Thapa, brother of Bhimsen Thapa, was to be the Sector Commander of Makawanpur-Hariharpur axis.
 He was given a very large fortress and about 4,000 troops with old rifles and a few pieces of cannons.
 But the British could not move forward from the border.
 Colonel Ranabir Singh Thapa had been trying to lure the enemies to his selected killing area.
 But Major General Wood would not venture forward from Bara Gadhi and he eventually fell back to Bettiah.